 Randy Armstrong scored the music for a four-part PBS series, DINNER ON THE DINER produced by British filmmaker, Jon Guilbert.
 The series explores four famous train rides through Spain, Scotland, South Africa and Malaysia/Thailand with a double-CD released concurrently with its premiere by Ellipsis Arts nationally distributed by Ryko.
 "Evocative...Timeless" --Barnes & Noble.com.
 The programs aired on the PBS network in June 2000.
 In May 2003 his album, NO REGRETS was released by DOMO Records and reached the top 10 of several radio airplay charts.
 In 2005, Randy joined forces with 16 artists from coast to coast on a compilation CD entitled the TSUNAMI RELIEF PROJECT released by Atta Girl Records with all profits aiding Tsumami survivors through the CARE Agency.
 Randy Armstrong has performed, recorded and appeared on over 40 albums and film scores.

 Randy holds a degree in composition and world music studies and has conducted workshops at schools, universities and cultural institutions throughout the United States.
-He is an adjunct faculty instructor of West African drumming and North Indian sitar and tabla at Phillips Exeter Academy and teaches for the Graduate Studies Integrated Arts Program at Plymouth State University.
+He was the Director of the African Drumming & World Percussion Ensemble and faculty instructor of North Indian sitar and tabla at Phillips Exeter Academy from 1991 to 2020.
+Since 2002, he has taught World Music for the Graduate Studies Integrated Arts Program at Plymouth State University.

 He also performs with the award-winning storytelling, music and movement duo, ARMSTRONG & AICHELE: WORLD TALES that has been receiving wide critical acclaim.
 With Do’a World Music Ensemble and as a solo artist, he has been the recipient of numerous grants from the New Hampshire State Council on the Arts, the New England Foundation for the Arts, the state arts councils of Arkansas, Arizona and New York and the National Endowment of the Arts.
 He has shared the stage with such artists as Dizzy Gillespie, King Sunny Ade, the Paul Winter Consort, Babatunde Olatunji, Fatoumata Diawara, Pierre Bensusan, Michael Hedges, Eddie Palmieri, Mose Allison and Richie Havens.